dfirmin/tdv-sql-lineage/README.md

 - `--output`: Output file for lineage results (default `lineage.json`).
 - `--infer`: Enable inference of indirect lineage through volatile tables.
+- `--repo`: Clone a remote repository (HTTPS URL) into a temporary directory and scan it.
+- `--ref`: Optional branch, tag, or commit to check out when using `--repo`.
+- `--repo-subpath`: Optional subdirectory within the cloned repository to scan (defaults to the repo root or the path parsed from a GitHub `.../tree/<ref>/<path>` URL).

 ### Example Commands